teknopaul/binjs/binjs/doc/EnvironmentVariables.md

     var i = 0;
     for ( ; i < 10 ; i++) {
         $.setEnv("i", i);
         echo "Number${i}"
     }

-Some variables are automatically synced from JavaScript to bash, there is a list of Strings in the $.watch array that defines which vars ar copied to Bash before executing a command.
+Some variables are automatically synced from JavaScript to bash, there is a list of Strings in the $.watch array that defines which global vars ar copied to Bash before executing a command.
 This list can be manipulated.

     $.watch.push("myVar");

-By default it contains ["i", "j", "k"] so that simple forloop variables are propagated to Bash.
+By default it contains ["gi", "gj", "gk"] so that simple for loop variables are propagated to Bash.

-    for (var i = 0 ; i < 10 ; i++ ){
+    for (gi = 0 ; gi < 10 ; gi++ ){
-      wget -O - http://linux.com/linux-cd-${i}.iso.tar.gz | tar x
+      wget -O - http://linux.com/linux-cd-${gi}.iso.tar.gz | tar x
     }

 It can be removed if you dont want any variables copied to the Bash environment.

-This trick only works in the global scope and currently does not work inside a function.
+Passing variables to bash via the $.watch list only works in the global scope and currently does not work inside a function.